-In 1970 Van Duyn received the National Book Award for her third poetry collection, To See, to Take, which was described in American Women Writers: A Critical Reference Guide from Colonial Times to the Present as a volume "concentrating on observations of middle-class suburban life."
-Notable among the poems in this collection is "Marriage, with Beasts," "in which a couple's tour of a zoo prompts a consideration of love."
-David Kalstone, writing in the New York Times Book Review, contended that To See, to Take "has a special rhythm, swinging out, exploring, detaching itself," and he hailed "Marriage, with Beasts" as "funniest and eeriest of all."
-In addition, Kalstone acknowledged the entire volume for its "sustained skill and wisdom," and he praised it as a collection that generates "large, painful, powerful connections, and one in which we sense a whole life grasped, in the most urgent and rewarding senses of the word."
-Equally impressed, Arthur Oberg summarized To See, to Take, in a Southern Review critique, as "one of the finest books to appear in American poetry in recent years."
+In 1970 Van Duyn received the National Book Award for her third poetry collection, To See, To Take.
+William Logan once described Van Duyn’s investment in the “minor joys and partial surrenders” of middle-class suburban life, and the collection confirmed her mastery of the terrain.
+Notable among the poems in this collection is “Marriage, with Beasts,” “in which a couple’s tour of a zoo prompts a consideration of love.”
+David Kalstone, writing in the New York Times Book Review, contended that To See, To Take “has a special rhythm, swinging out, exploring, detaching itself,” and he hailed “Marriage, with Beasts” as “funniest and eeriest of all.”

-- Valentines to the Wide World (also see below), Cummington Publishing (New Rochelle, NY), 1959.
+- Valentines to the Wide World, Cummington Publishing (New Rochelle, NY), 1959.

-- A Time of Bees (also see below), University of North Carolina Press (Chapel Hill, NC), 1964.
+- A Time of Bees, University of North Carolina Press (Chapel Hill, NC), 1964.

 - Merciful Disguises: Poems Published and Unpublished (includes Valentines to the Wide World, A Time of Bees, To See, to Take, and Bedtime Stories), Atheneum (New York, NY), 1973.

 - Letters from a Father, and Other Poems, Atheneum (New York, NY), 1982.